probe-lab/parsec/README.md

 # `parsec`

 `parsec` is a DHT lookup performance measurement tool.
-It specifically measures the `PUT` and `GET` performance of the IPFS public DHT but could also be configured to measure other [libp2p-kad-dht](https://github.com/libp2p/specs/blob/master/kad-dht/README.md) networks.
+It specifically measures the `PUT` and `GET` performance of the [IPFS Amino DHT](https://blog.ipfs.tech/2023-09-amino-refactoring/) but could also be configured to measure other [libp2p-kad-dht](https://github.com/libp2p/specs/blob/master/kad-dht/README.md) networks.
 The setup is split into two components: a scheduler and a server.

 The server is just a normal libp2p peer that supports and participates in the public IPFS DHT and exposes a [lean HTTP API](./server.yaml) that allows the scheduler to issue publication and retrieval operations.
-Currently, in [ProbeLab's](https://probelab.io/tools/parsec/) deployment, the scheduler goes around all seven server nodes, instructs one to publish provider records for a random data blob and asks the other six to look them up.
-All seven servers take timing measurements about the publication or retrieval latencies and report back the results to the scheduler.
+Currently, in [ProbeLab's](https://probelab.io/tools/parsec/) deployment, the scheduler goes around all deployed server nodes, instructs one to publish provider records for a random data blob and asks the others' to look them up.
+All servers take timing measurements about the publication or retrieval latencies and report back the results to the scheduler.
 The scheduler then tracks this information in a database for later analysis.

 ## Table of Contents